envelope-zero/backend/README.md

 - Using the [envelope method](https://en.wikipedia.org/wiki/Envelope_system) to budget expenses into envelopes.
 - Zero Based Budeting, meaning that you assign all your money to an envelope.
 Saving for a vacation?
 Create an envelope and archive it after your vacation.
 Rent?
 Create an envelope that gets a fixed amount of money added every month.

+## Features

+For a high level view of planned complex features, check the [milestones](https://github.com/envelope-zero/backend/milestones).

+To see all planned features, check the [list of issues with the **enhancement** label](https://github.com/envelope-zero/backend/labels/enhancement).

 ## Usage

 The recommended and only supported way for production deployments is to run the backend with [the OCI image](https://github.com/envelope-zero/backend/pkgs/container/backend).